alexrudy/AstroObject/Docs/source/examples/iraftools.rst

   Data.iraf.modatfile("data",append="-reduced")

-The function :meth:`iraf.modatfile <AstroObject.iraftools.IRAFTools.modatfile>` creates an @-list which points to FITS files for each of the included states.
-You can list as many states as you wish as the first arguments to :meth:`iraf.modatfile <AstroObject.iraftools.IRAFToolsMixin.iraf.modatfile>`.
-Providing no states will generate an @-list which points to all avaialbe states.
+The function :meth:`iraf.modatfile <AstroObject.iraftools.IRAFTools.modatfile>` creates an @-list which points to FITS files for each of the included frames.
+You can list as many frames as you wish as the first arguments to :meth:`iraf.modatfile <AstroObject.iraftools.IRAFToolsMixin.iraf.modatfile>`.
+Providing no frames will generate an @-list which points to all avaialbe frames.
 This is similar to the way :meth:`iraf.inatfile <AstroObject.iraftools.IRAFToolsMixin.iraf.inatfile>` works.
-Once you call this function, temporary FITS files are generated for each state (in this case, just the ``data`` **frame**) requested.
+Once you call this function, temporary FITS files are generated for each frame (in this case, just the ``data`` **frame**) requested.
 A list of these filenames is then placed in an @list, and the name of that @list is returned from the fucntion, with the "@" already appended to the beginning of the name, making it suitable input for ``iraf``.

 Behind the scenes, the call::